-HIV means Human Immuno Virus and Herpes are the two common sexually transmitted diseases.
-Being infected with genital herpes increases your chances of being infected by HIV that causes AIDS disease.
-The causative agent of Herpes is also a virus called Herpes simplex virus.
+HIV means Human Immuno Virus, and herpes is the two common sexually transmitted diseases.
+Being infected with genital herpes increases your chances of being infected by HIV, which causes AIDS disease.
+The causative agent of herpes is also a virus called the herpes simplex virus.

-Herpes is caused by HSV or herpes simplex virus.
+HSV or the herpes simplex virus causes herpes.
 Once you get infected with the virus, then the virus remains in your cells for life.
-Hence even if your infection is not showing symptoms still, you transmit the virus to others.
+Hence, even if your infection is not showing symptoms still, you transmit the virus to others.

-Herpes virus is of two types, both these viruses that can cause oral as well as the genital infection.
+Herpes virus is of two types; both can cause oral and genital infections.
 The two types are:

-There is no treatment of herpes until now for the complete eradication of virus from the body as the virus may remain nerve and skin cells for life.
-However certain medicines like Acyclovir, valacyclovir and famciclovir are good for the reduction of the discomfort caused by the virus and reduce the amount of replication of the virus.
+There has been no treatment for herpes to completely eradicate the virus from the body as the virus may remain in nerve and skin cells for life.
+However, certain medicines like Acyclovir, valacyclovir and famciclovir are good for reducing the discomfort caused by the virus and reducing the amount of replication of the virus.

-HIV is Human Immuno Virus.
-It is the virus responsible for causing AIDS or Acquired Immuno Deficiency Syndrome.
-HIV causes the damage to the immune system of the body by attacking the immune cells.
-The condition of AIDS person is that due to the weakened immune system the person becomes vulnerable to a large number of infections.
-But if proper care is taken, then the person with HIV can live a long and healthy life.
+HIV causes AIDS or Acquired Immuno Deficiency Syndrome.
+It damages the immune system of the body by attacking the immune cells.
+The condition of AIDS makes a person becomes vulnerable to many infections due to the weakened immune system.
+But if proper care is taken, the person with HIV can live a long and healthy life.

 The ways of transmission of HIV: